jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### User stories

 1. As a user, I want to use the navigation bar so that i can seamlessly navigate around the app.
-2. As a user, I want to see a visual indicator of having like a post so that i can tell if I have previously like that post.
+2. As a user, I want to see a visual indicators for example of having liked a post / followed a user so that i can tell if I have previously like that post.
 3. As a user, I want to like and unlike posts so that *i can show my appreciation of another users post.
 4. As a user, I want to delete my posts so that i can permanently remove posts I do not wish to keep
 5. As a user, I want to edit my posts so that i can correct spelling mistakes or I may have enter into the post caption.